 We know through support, guidance, collaboration and determintaion each family will transition to permanent housing and economic stability.
 And we have the numbers to prove it.

-In 2017, we anticipate providing life-changing services to more than 300 households (over 1000 individuals), 10 households of which will be veteran families.
-Based on historical data, over 50% of the individuals we serve will be children.
+We provide life-changing housing services to more than 300 households (over 1000 individuals) annually, 10 households of which are veteran families.
+Based on historical data, more than 50% of the individuals we serve will be children.

 Adults will Earn Income through Employment

 More than 50% Of Those We Serve Will Be Children

 Families will Remain Housed

 The stories below are real ways we’ve helped families in the Toledo Area.

 Joseph and his daughter entered Beach House Family Shelter in January 2017 without income, medical insurance, child care, or food assistance.
 While in shelter, Joseph took full advantage of job leads, interview coaching, family advocacy support, and goal-setting.
 Within weeks, he gained full-time employment.
 He also enrolled his daughter in school and child care, with help from LFH.

 Today, Joseph and his daughter are in a home of their own, and Joseph works full-time.